evanniedojadlo/gbstudio-talk-notes/README.md

 * Navigate to the appropriate directory and select `cloud-austin-lightning-talk.gbsproj`
 * The project should load, and you will be able to navigate around the GBStudio UI to make edits

+### Steps to get your game on a device

+* I personally used an [Analogue Pocket](https://www.analogue.co/pocket) device.
+You can load your game on a microSD using [pocket-sync](https://github.com/neil-morrison44/pocket-sync) or you can get extra fancy and add this to a cartridge.
+* More information on adding your finished game to a cartridge can be found here: https://gbstudiocentral.com/tips/getting-your-gb-studio-games-on-real-hardware/

 ### I used the following tools and resources: